prom-io/ignite-back-end/docs/push-notifications.md

 `STATUS_REPLY` - notifications with this type are sent to authors of statuses which have been replied;

-`STATUS_LIKE` - notifications with this type are sent to authors of statuses which have been liked.
+`STATUS_LIKE` - notifications with this type are sent to authors of statuses which have been liked;

+`FOLLOW` - notifications with this type are sent to users which have been followed by someone.

 ### Payload types